 Although the prospects for these jobs might look grim, it’s not all bad news.
 A 2017 report (PDF) by tech giant Dell claims that 85% of the jobs that will be available in 2030 have not even been invented yet, with the technological landscape set to become unrecognisable over the next 13 years.

-Many of the jobs in this list will also become redefined as opposed to totally eradicated, with skills that can be transferable to other roles.
+Many of the jobs that will disappear in this list will also become redefined as opposed to totally eradicated, with vital skills that can be transferable to other roles.
 Flexibility and a willingness to change careers will be an important attribute in the future job market.

 If you want to be totally bulletproof from the claws of progression, though, author and futurist Martin Ford recommends pursuing a career in industries that require creative and interpersonal skills, such as art, science, business and medicine.
 So far, computers cannot replicate true human inspiration and intellect, so these occupations seem safe (for now)!

 Join the discussion!
 Is your job safe from automation or are you suddenly looking at a career change?
 What other jobs do you think will become automated in the future?

 This article is an updated version of an earlier article originally published on 7 November 2017 and was written in collaboration with staff writer Melina Theodorou.